TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-The structure of the directory is the typical of a Jenkins server in Linux.
+The directory structure matches a standard Jenkins home directory on Linux.

 After spending some time searching for interesting information within this directory, we found an encrypted password: